 - Closely monitor and review of all source codes the new person created (usually in the first month of performing real coding tasks)

-The process above will ensure the person is trained and is coding the way all team members are expected to.
+The process above will ensure the person is trained and coding the way all team members are expected to.

 Next, there are three key actions to monitor code quality through a project’s duration: